 Comment by: Francisco Gallego

-3. Adapting Natural Resource Intensive Enterprises under Global Warming in Latin America,
+3. Adapting Natural Resource Enterprises under Global Warming in South America: A Mixed Logit Analysis,

 by S. Niggol Seo.